The Basics of Genital Herpes

 - Pain or itching in the genital or anal area

 If left untreated, the sores and blisters will fade away.
 This does not mean the virus is gone.
 People with herpes have repeated cycles of outbreaks.
 Over time, the outbreaks are shorter in duration and less severe than the first outbreak.
-The number of outbreaks also decreases over time.
+The number of outbreaks may also decrease over time.

 Genital herpes is spread by direct skin-to-skin contact.
-This can happen herpes virus in it comes into contact with the vagina, penis, anus, or mouth.
+This can happen when the herpes virus comes into contact with the vagina, penis, anus, or mouth.
 For example, if you have a cold sore on your mouth and have oral sex, you can give your partner genital herpes.

 Treatment and Prevention

-Genital herpes is not curable, but there are medications that will help alleviate symptoms and reduce the number of outbreaks.
+curable, but there are medications that will help reduce symptoms and the number of outbreaks.
 Antiviral medications are prescribed by your doctor and are most effective when started at the first sign of symptoms.
 When taken as suppressive therapy, antiviral medications can reduce the number of outbreaks and decrease the chance that you will spread the virus to your partner.
 Antiviral medications include: